paulgeorge35/hooks/README.md

 - `usePasswordStrength`: Calculate password strength and criteria
 - `usePrevious`: Access the previous value of a state or prop
 - `useQueue`: Manage a queue with enqueue, dequeue, and reset operations
+- `useResizeObserver`: Observe element size changes
+- `useStack`: Manage a stack with push, pop, and reset operations
 - `useStepper`: Manage a stepper with customizable steps and actions
 - `useWebSocket`: Manage WebSocket connections with automatic reconnection
 - `useWindowSize`: Track window dimensions reactively